-For the first half of 2014, we recognized income tax expense on a pretax loss because, as in prior periods, deferred tax benefits were not recognized on pretax losses in certain tax jurisdictions with valuation allowances, while income tax expense was recognized in tax jurisdictions with pretax earnings.
-The decrease in the second quarter and first half of 2014 from the same periods of 2013 is primarily attributable to \$7 million of income tax benefits recognized for the release of valuation allowance and favorable settlements with certain tax authorities, as described below.
+In year-to-date 2014, the Company recognized income tax expense on a pretax loss resulting from deferred tax benefits not being recognized on pretax losses in certain tax jurisdictions with valuation allowances, while income tax expense was recognized in tax jurisdictions with pretax earnings.
+The decrease in income tax expense in the third quarter and year-to-date 2014 from the same periods of 2013 is primarily attributable to the 2013 sale of our investment in Office Depot de Mexico, which resulted in \$146 million of income tax expense in the third quarter of 2013.
+The sale of the Company's interest in Grupo OfficeMax during 2014 did not generate a similar gain or tax expense.
+In addition, during the second quarter of 2014, we recognized \$7 million of income tax benefits for the release of valuation allowance and favorable settlements with certain tax authorities, as described below.